 The health record of the student is valid for enrolment for two years from the date of issuing the final health report for the examination.

 PHCC has confirmed that all health centres are ready to receive students and parents to facilitate all required procedures, and called on all parents and visitors to adhere to all precautions to ensure their safety and that of students.

-The Corporation’s team has developed mechanisms and procedures for medical examination to register in schools so that examination procedures are carried out through only one visit and according to specific dates to reduce students attendance to health centers in order to ensure their safety while applying all precautionary measures.
+The Corporation’s team has developed mechanisms and procedures for medical examination to register in schools so that examination procedures are carried out through only one visit and according to specific dates to reduce students attendance to health centres in order to ensure their safety while applying all precautionary measures.